jdmartinez-nxl/jdmartinez-nxl/README.md

 ### Hey, there

 I'm Juan and I'm a backend senior developer in SWAT 1 team at [Nextlane](https://github.com/Nextlane-R-D).
-I love building things using [C#](https://github.com/dotnet/csharplang) and learn new stuff every day.
+I love building things using [C#](https://github.com/dotnet/csharplang) and learning new stuff every day.

 ## My job